Skip to main content

 Payment Plan Enrollment Fee

-Wentworth partners with Nelnet Campus Commerce to offer interest-free semester based monthly payment plans.
-Payment plans allow families to divide the student account balance over several monthly payments per semester.
-A nonrefundable $60 enrollment is charged for enrolling.
+Wentworth partners with Flywire to offer interest-free semester based monthly payment plans.
+Payment plans allows families to divide the EBill balance over four or three monthly payments per semester.
+A non refundable $40 enrollment fee is charged when enrolling in a payment plan.
 Visit Monthly Payment Plans for more information.

 Replacement Refund Fee